KuanCL/codedesign/README.md

 ## My Experience
 At first, I felt nervous because I didn’t have much experience with coding before this class.
 But Code in Place helped make Python feel approachable.
 The lecture videos and exercises helped me understand how Python works, and the community was really encouraging.
-Also, all the sections and extra event videos helped to understand how to approach the problem by breaking it into small parts.
+Also, all the sections and extra event videos helped to understand how to approach the problem by breaking it into small parts, then building up piece by piece.
 <br>
 Building the game itself was both challenging and exciting.
 I ran into bugs, like the colors not updating properly or clicks not being detected, but fixing them made me feel proud.
 It taught me how to debug patiently and keep testing small parts of my code.